 It was in the 1980s that the world first moved to a level of consumption that exceeded what the planet could sustain.
 The legacy of environmental disregard, that started in earnest during the developed world industrial revolution, sadly continues and so regulation and other interventions, which are usually introduced to address market failure, are piling up to encourage, coerce and penalise society towards a sustainable future.

 A focus on one planet living is helpful.
 Climate change is open to the debate of man-made change versus natural evolution and involves measurement uncertainty and the overarching precautionary principle.
 The overwhelming majority of expert climate scientists are in no doubt about the importance of climate change and the role that man plays in the deterioration of the stability of our planet.
 The great advantage of the WWF International findings is that there are no such debates and uncertainty in the context of one planet living, which encapsulates climate change in any case.

 Net Zero by 2050 is the recognised way forward by companies, cities and governments alike.
 To achieve these demanding targets and to abide by the new regulations will require:

 TECHNOLOGY + INVESTMENT + BEHAVIOUR CHANGE.

-Dr David Clarke, the CEO of the Energy Technologies Institute, who was our keynote speaker at the Rushlight Awards 2008 Gala Dinner on 22 January 2009 said: “The UK energy system is under increasing pressure, requiring upgrading and replacement to tackle the combined challenges of climate change, energy affordability and security of supply.
+Dr David Clarke, when he was CEO of the Energy Technologies Institute and who was our keynote speaker at the Rushlight Awards 2008 Gala Dinner on 22 January 2009 said: “The UK energy system is under increasing pressure, requiring upgrading and replacement to tackle the combined challenges of climate change, energy affordability and security of supply.